What is sharpness?

 if they are to cut well.
 It may be similar to a sweet spot of the golf

-Their blades are broad and thin, and the cutting surface
+Their blades are broad and thin, and the cutting surface is flat.
+Such

-only used for straw mats.
+straw mats.
 They need a sharp blade.

 Unbelievably, they sometimes grind down a good blade